ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 ## 3. Tic-tac-toe or nought and crosses

 Mathematicians love playing games.
 In fact, there is a whole area of maths known as Game Theory, which looks at everything from Monopoly to poker to chess to football to warfare.
-You can apply maths to understand maths and to work out the best strategy for winning.
+You can apply maths to work out the best strategy for winning.

-In this Parallelogram, we have a video that looks at one of the simplest games, noughts and crosses, or tic-tac-toe as it is known in some countries.
+In this Parallelogram, we have a video that looks at one of the simplest games: noughts and crosses (or tic-tac-toe as it is known in some countries).
-If you have half a brain, then you will know how to play noughts and crosses and never lose (and sometimes win if you are playing against a 5-year-old.
+If you have half a brain, then you will know how to play noughts and crosses and never lose (and sometimes win if you are playing against a 5-year-old).
 So, this video looks what happens if you change the rules.
 Professor Thane Plambeck shows you how to become world champion at a version that only involved crosses.

 Watch it carefully, pause it if necessary and think about it carefully.
 If you understand how to win at the crosses only version of noughts and crosses, then challenge your friends and family and see if you are truly unbeatable.
 Also, remember to answer the question below.